valory-xyz/open-autonomy/docs/hot_reload.md

 DEPLOYMENT_TYPE="docker-compose"
 DEPLOYMENT_SPEC="/path/to/deployment-spec"
 ```
-Default deployment specs are stored in `deployments/deployment_specifications`
+Default deployment specifications are stored in `deployments/deployment_specifications`

 *Tip: You can also store above variables in .bashrc file*